 So if you give the user the ability to switch the audio output device at any point in the call, they will be grateful.

 The implementation often depends on the specific application, but there is a method that works in almost all cases.
-You will learn about it in one of the next articles in this series.
+We’ve described it here.

 A deep link to quickly join a conference or a call